scipion-chem/scipion-chem-foldxsuite/README.rst

 The installation path or any other of your preference has to be set in *FOLDX_HOME* in *scipion.conf* file.

-The steps to download the Rosetta files are as follows:
+The steps to download the FoldX files are as follows:

     - Go to the FoldX software page <https://foldxsuite.crg.eu>`_.
     - FoldX is available through academic and commercial licenses.
 To download the software,